Thinkintosh77/iOS_26.3-Research/README.md

 **Q: Will this support iPhone X and below?**
 A: This project is specifically for A12-A14 (Bionic) chipsets, Support for Newer Chipsets will be Added.
 Devices vulnerable to checkm8 (A11 and below) should use legacy tools.

+**Q: Is this Tethered or Untethered Bypass?**
+A: No, Currently this is a Tethered bypass, further testing and collaboration will help speed the creation of an Untethered bypass method.

 ## Project Overlord: iOS 26.3+ Activation Research

 *   **Current Status:** ACTIVE RESEARCH / Live Testing Phase